2025-2026 Academic Catalog

 Minor in Business Administration (BUS)

-The interdisciplinary minor in Business Administration is offered for students who are not in the School of Business Administration.
+The interdisciplinary minor in Business Administration is offered for students not in the School of Business Administration.

 The minor in Business Administration is a valuable program for non-business majors who intend to pursue careers in business or want to prepare for an MBA program.

 The minor in Business Administration is available to non-business majors only.
 The course requirements are listed below.
-Note that additional prerequisites may apply to some of the course selections which would increase the total number of hours needed to complete the minor.
+Note that additional prerequisites may apply to some course selections, increasing the total number of hours needed to complete the minor.

 Business Administration Minor 1